-COMMON DRIVES - Common Drives will be constructed with a 20-foot minimum right-of-way.
+COMMON DRIVES - Common Drives will be constructed with a 30-foot right-ofway.
 Common Drives will contain a minimum 20-foot travel lane and 24-foot travel lane for emergency access roads.
-A 30-foot minimum distance is required between buildings on each side of the common drive.
 Final alley design shall be subject to review and approval by the planning, engineering, and fire departments.